Did you score a positive ovulation test? Before you set out to try and conceive, it is fundamental that you know how to read an ovulation test.

 Knowing when you’re ovulating helps you predict the best time to try for a baby.
 If your ovulation testing shows you’re ovulating over and over with a positive ovulation test, and you haven’t gotten pregnant yet, you may want to try Inito.

-Initio tests also measure your other hormones besides LH, including estrogen to predict your fertility peak and progesterone (PdG) to confirm ovulation, giving you a more complete picture!
+Inito tests also measure your other hormones besides LH, including estrogen and FSH to predict your fertile window and PdG (urine metabolite of progesterone) to confirm ovulation, giving you a more complete picture!

 Inito also gives you personalized results so if you need to consult a fertility specialist to correct your cycle, you’ll have easy-to-understand charts and graphs with all your test results!